gmtsciencedev/scitq/docs/usage.md

 - how to install some packages or commands?

-There is nothing (yet) in PYTQ to help you directly with that.
+There is nothing (yet) in scitq to help you directly with that.
 The first thought is to tweak Ansible code so that as to complete worker install with other packages.
 Even a minimal knowledge of Ansible will make this option possible.
 Another more simple possibility is to use NFS at least in that context: put your binaries somewhere in /data/ and you are good to go.
 Then you could also bring some binaries as a resource, see below.
 Remember /data works also without docker, it will be mounted for you in your workers.

 - how to have input(s), resource(s), and output(s) without docker?